Airlines re-route flights away from Iraq, Iran airspace after missile attack on U.S. troops

 The team brings together airlines, regulators and air navigation service providers to ensure any potential risks to aviation are shared quickly, an industry source familiar with the group said.

-Reporting By Allison Lampert in Montreal and David Shepardson in Washington; additional reporting by Tracy Rucinski in Chicago, Heekyong Yang in Seoul, Aradhana Aravindan in Singapore, Chayut Setboonsarng in Bangkok, Aditi Shah in New Delhi; Liz Lee in Kuala Lumpur, Yimou Lee in Taipei and Jamie Freed in Sydney; writing by Jamie Freed Editing by David Gregorio and Gerry Doyle
+Reporting By Allison Lampert in Montreal and David Shepardson in Washington; additional reporting by Tracy Rucinski in Chicago, Heekyong Yang in Seoul, Aradhana Aravindan in Singapore, Chayut Setboonsarng in Bangkok, Aditi Shah in New Delhi; Liz Lee in Kuala Lumpur, Yimou Lee in Taipei, Jamie Freed in Sydney and Alexander Cornwell in Dubai; writing by Jamie Freed Editing by David Gregorio and Gerry Doyle